Have questions? Call us now at 844-685-9200 for a Free Case Evaluation.

 Knight Adjustment Bureau Inc or KAB is a third-party collection agency based in Utah.
 KAB has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), including using false or misleading information in an effort to collect a debt and improper contact or sharing of information.
 If you have been contacted by KAB, make sure you understand your rights before responding.

-According to the BBB, Knight Adjustment Bureau was founded and incorporated in 1954.
+According to the BBB, Knight Adjustment Bureau is a legitimate collection agency founded and incorporated in 1954.
 The BBB established KAB’s profile page in 1983.
 KAB is listed as a collection agency.
 Buzzfile estimates KAB’s annual revenue at $3.2 million and the size of its headquarters staff at 40 employees.

 According to its website, Knight Adjustment Bureau is “a full service collection agency that has been in business for almost 60 years and is well respected in the collection industry.”
 KAB cites a “recovery rate that is higher than average due to many factors, including…how long…the company has been in business, the training and retention of top collectors, how…their collectors are compensated, and …their investment in the latest collection software and technology.”